 You may want to host multiple events appealing to different demographics in your community so you can increase community involvement and donations.
 For example, a 5K may appeal greatly to fitness enthusiasts, while a formal gala may be more attractive to some local philanthropists.

-The good old-fashioned bake sale still earns its spot as a popular fundraising activity.
+The good old-fashioned bake sale still earns its spot as a popular playground fundraiser idea.
 You can get the whole community involved by asking people to donate baked goods to be sold or auctioned off for your playground fund.

 There are plenty of other types of sales you can host, too.
 Consider making one of your events an auction and asking local businesses and artists to donate items for the auction.
 People will enjoy the fact that they can give to a positive cause while purchasing an item to keep for themselves.